BrightStarLabs/meta-life/README.md

 # meta-life
-Food foraging and poison avoidance agent training
+Food foraging and poison avoidance agent training.

+dependencies:
+- Pygame
+- default scientific (numpy, matplotlib, etc..)
+- Taichi (only for meta-learning one)